sindresorhus/copy-file/readme.md

 - Fast by using streams in the async version.
 - Resilient by using [graceful-fs](https://github.com/isaacs/node-graceful-fs).
-- User-friendly by creating non-existant destination directories for you.
+- User-friendly by creating non-existent destination directories for you.
 - Can be safe by turning off [overwriting](#optionsoverwrite).
 - User-friendly errors.